ngidingidi/Predicting_Toxicity_NLP_PDS/README.md

 # Predicting_Toxicity_NLP_PDS
-Natural Language Processing of Toxic Comments - Portland Data Science
+Natural Language Processing of Toxic Comments - Portland Data Science Workshop

 # Goal
 Use Natural Language Processing to predict the toxicity score of comments collected from Wikipedia